Johnny Depp will return to stand as Amber Heard’s sister to testify - latest

 Alleged violent incident unfolded in Australia in 2015 and has been key part of defamation trial

-The bizarre parasocial fans of the Johnny Depp v Amber Heard trial

-Within hours of a makeup company posting about the trial on TikTok, a Johnny Depp fan turned up at the courthouse in Virginia to hand-deliver ‘evidence’ to Depp’s lawyers.
-Another brings alpacas to Fairfax every day in the hope of raising the actor’s spirits

-Voices: I’ll tell you why people blindly support Johnny Depp
+Voices: Why do people blindly support Johnny Depp?
+I’ll tell you why

 Opinion: Why do people blindly support Johnny Depp?
 I’ll tell you why